calculix/cae/README.md

 # For developers

+Keyword editor is written in Python3 and utilizes PyQt5.

-You may also need libraries:
+As a developer you may also need libraries:

     qttools5-dev-tools
     pycallgraph